Simmons Jones Baker: Legacy

-Dr. Baker died on August 18, 1853, in Raleigh leaving behind eight adult children including his oldest son James Lawrence George Baker who was a member of the North Carolina General Assembly in 1832 and Simmons Jones Baker Jr. who was one of the signers of the Ordinance of the Secession of Florida in January 1861.
-Through Simmons Jr.'s influence in the area, the town of Greenwood, Florida was named for Baker's plantation he owned with his first wife in Halifax County North Carolina.
+Dr. Baker died on August 18, 1853, in Raleigh leaving behind eight adult children including his oldest son James Lawrence George Baker, who was a member of the North Carolina General Assembly in 1832, and Simmons Jones Baker Jr., who was one of the signers of the Ordinance of the Secession of Florida in January 1861.
+Through Simmons Baker Jr.'s influence in the area, the town of Greenwood, Florida was named for his father's plantation in Halifax County, North Carolina.

 Baker also left behind 163 slaves when he died who were carefully appraised by the executors of his estate.
 He furthermore provided for the maintenance of superannuated (retired due to age or infirmity) slaves in his will.